mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *instead of noblemen, let us have villages made up of men who are noble.*
+> *the freethinking of one age is the common sense of the next.*

 </div>
 <!-- quote-end -->